Techtonica/curriculum/code-challenges/Objects.md

     getAverage: function (studentName) {

-        //Check if the student Name is present in the Object.
+        //Check if the studentName is present in the Object.
 If not display a message in console if (!(studentName in grades))
             return "Student not found";